ant-design/pro-editor/docs/guide/data-management.en-US.md

 ### Moderate Complexity

-Moderate complexity involves 5-15 states, 5-10 actions, and may include selector implementation for derived states.
-It may also involve reducer simplifying some data change complexity.
-The structure at this level generally consists of a `store.ts`, an `initialState.ts`, and a `selectors.ts`/`reducer.ts`.
+Moderate complexity involves 5 to 15 states, 5 to 10 actions, and may include selector implementation for derived states.
+It may also involve reducer simplifying part of the data changes.
+The structure at this level generally consists of a `store.ts`, `initialState.ts`, and `selectors.ts`/`reducer.ts`.

 ```bash
 IconPicker/store